-For this reason, it makes sense to hire an attorney within that 10 day period after the OWI arrest so that your attorney can contest that administrative revocation of your driver's license.
-Your Des Moines OWI lawyer can represent you on both matters - the criminal charges and the administrative revocation hearing.
-At McCarthy & Hamrock, P.C., our drunk driving defense attorneys have more than 40 years of experience, and can represent you on these matters — but you only have a limited time, so it's important to act fast.
+For this reason, it makes sense to hire an attorney within those 10 days after the OWI arrest so that your attorney can contest the administrative revocation of your driver’s license.
+Your Des Moines OWI lawyer can represent you on both matters – the criminal charges and the administrative revocation hearing.
+At McCarthy & Hamrock, P.C., our drunk driving defense attorneys have more than 40 years of experience, and can represent you on these matters — but you only have a limited time, so it’s important to act fast.
 Call us today at (515) 279-9700 to set up a free consultation.

 Attorney for License Revocation Hearings in Iowa

 Iowa Code section 321J.12(1) empowers the Iowa Department of Transportation (IDOT) to revoke a person’s license for operating while intoxicated.
 That statute states:

 Upon certification, subject to penalty for perjury, by the peace officer that there existed reasonable grounds to believe that the person had been operating a motor vehicle in violation of section 321J.2, that there existed one or more of the necessary conditions for chemical testing described in section 321J.6, subsection 1, and that the person submitted to chemical testing and the test results indicated the presence of a controlled substance or another drug, or an alcohol concentration equal to or over the level prohibited by section 321J.2, or a combination of alcohol and another drug in violation of section 321J.2, the department shall revoke the person’s driver’s license or nonresident operating privilege….

 Iowa Code section 321J.13(2), sets forth the grounds for appealing a license revocation.
 Section 321J.13(2) provides that the review hearing shall be limited to the following issues: